Alopecia

 There are many causes of hair loss.
 It can be the result of genetics, illness, diet, medication or childbirth.
 Even the way you style your hair can affect hair loss.
 Tightly pulling back hair in a cap or wearing ponytails can result in hair loss.
 The experience of a shocking or stressful incident, situation or environment also may trigger balding.

-This form of hair loss is prevalent in both males and females, and often is noticed after menopause in women.
-It is the most common type, affecting 80 million Americans.
-There is no way to avoid androgenic alopecia and there is no cure.
+This form of hair loss is prevalent in both males and females, who may notice a change in hair growth after menopause.
+There is no way to avoid androgenic alopecia, and there is no cure.

 Cicatricial alopecia is a rare disease that develops in otherwise healthy people.
 It destroys a person’s hair follicles, replacing them with scar tissue.
 This, in turn, inhibits new hair growth.

-Treatment Options
+Alopecia Treatment Options